kimocoder/pidcat/README.md

                         (after grep/grepv) to the file --tee-pidcat PIDCAT_FILE_NAME
-                        Besides stdout output, also output the unfiltered original pidcat result (all pidcat-formatted lines) to the file
+                        Besides stdout output, also output the unfiltered original pidcat-ex result (all pidcat-ex formatted
+                        lines) to the file
   --tee-adb ADB_OUTPUT_FILE_NAME
                         Output original adb result (raw adb output) to the file